GuineaCoding/Country_Explorer/README.md

 - User Profile Editing: Users can update their profile information.

 ## Usage
-After installation, navigate to the application URL (typically `http://localhost:3000`) and follow the intuitive user interface to interact with landmarks or manage user accounts (if logged in as an admin).
+After installation, navigate to the application URL (typically `http://localhost:3000`) and follow the intuitive user interface to interact with landmarks and manage user accounts (if logged in as an admin).

 ## Contributing
 Contributions to Country Explorer are welcome.
 Please ensure that your code adheres to the existing style and that all tests pass before submitting a pull request.